Something in the Way: Release and reception

 In 2015, Rolling Stone listed the song at number five on their ranking of 102 Nirvana songs.
-In 2019, The Guardian placed it at number 12 in their list of Nirvana's 20 greatest songs.
+In 2019, The Guardian placed it at number 12 in their list of "Nirvana's 20 greatest songs".
+Stephen Thomas Erlewine ranked it 11th on the A.V.
+Club's "Essential Nirvana: Their 30 greatest songs, ranked" list in 2023.

 In 2017, to mark what would have been Cobain's 50th birthday, the Phonographic Performance Limited released a list of the 20 most played Nirvana songs on the TV and radio in the UK, in which "Something in the Way" was ranked at number 17.

 Posthumous chart success

 In August 2020, the song reached number two on Billboard's US Rock Digital Songs Sales chart, number five on their US Alternative Digital Songs Sales chart, and number 45 on their all-genre Digital Song Sales chart, as well as number 18 on Amazon Music's Best Sellers in Songs chart, and number 19 on iTunes' top 200 songs chart, after appearing in the first trailer for the film, The Batman.

-Streams of the song spiked by 1200% on Spotify shortly after the release of the film on March 4, 2022, helping it reach the top five of Spotify’s Daily USA Top 50 songs ranking on March 8.
+Streams of the song spiked by 1200% on Spotify shortly after the release of the film on March 4, 2022, helping it reach the top five of Spotify's Daily USA Top 50 songs ranking on March 8.
 An article published by Variety on March 11 reported that the song was currently third on Spotify's daily list.
 According to a March 15 Billboard article, the song earned 7.9 million on-demand official U.S. streams during the March 4 to March 10 tracking period, marking a 1,508% increase, and 3,100 downloads, a gain of 1,888%.
 Interest in the song also helped boost sales of Nevermind, which climbed to number one on the Top Rock Albums and Top Alternative Albums charts.

-On the week of March 26, 2022, "Something in the Way" became the fifth Nirvana song to chart on the Billboard Hot 100, appearing at number 46 its one week on the chart.
+On the week of March 26, 2022, "Something in the Way" became the fifth Nirvana song to chart on the Billboard Hot 100, appearing at number 46 its one-week stay on the chart.